Thomas-J-Kidd/ECEN_4243/lab2/InstructionSudoCode.md

-# each instruction is described below
+# Each instruction is described below

 Instructions here are described first in pseudocode on what control signals need to be enabled and what the order of operations will be